 This post is also available in: 简体中文 (Chinese (Simplified))

-Reasons to Set Up Investment Holding Company in Singapore
+Why Set Up Investment Holding Company in Singapore?

 Among the thriving economies in the region, Singapore provides countless opportunities for those looking for sound investments.
 Apart from it’s huge tourism industry, this island city-state is among the world’s most modern cities and a major financial hub in Asia.
 Its stock market alone is estimated to be worth over $470 billion.
 Apart from tourism, Singapore also has a large shipping, real state and financial services industry.

 Singapore’s port is the world’s busiest in terms of total shipping tonnage and is just second to Shanghai in total cargo tonnage.
 In fact, according to the International Monetary Fund, Singapore is among the wealthiest countries in the world, along with the ranks of Luxembourg and Qatar in terms of economic output per head.
 So, if you are looking for somewhere to invest, Singapore is surely a great place, with a strong emerging economy and also a prime location for trade and business.
 Another plus point is the country has an excellent literacy rate, low crime and corruption and no drug problems.
 All this makes this nation among the premiere countries in the world for investment opportunities.
 Apart from the reasons mentioned here, let’s take a look at what else Singapore has to offer: